-What can be done with Subject Alternative Names?
+What can be done with SAN SSL Certificate?

 If you plan to host multiple SSL-enabled websites on a single server, it could require several unique IP addresses for every site.
 Again, with a Wildcard certificate, you will only be able to protect the first-level sub-domains along with the primary domain.
 The certificate with Subject Alternative Names can be of help and suit this use case effectively.
 Using this certificate, the administrator does not have the hassles of configuring several IP addresses on the server while connecting each to a different certificate.